Serve hell-chilled, with an open mind

 But – the vineyards (Slovenské, our "signature" plot with beautiful chernozem, loess and clay-limestone soil) are in great shape and it felt so wrong to just uproot them.
 And then, something happened in my head.
 I lost any ambition to mimic wines made elsewhere and realised that there are other grapes than Pinot Noir and Riesling in the world.
 And my life became soooo much easier.

 Barvířka is not just Dornfelder though - I love to see diversity in my wines so it also sports some Zweigelt and a secret mix of white varieties (I can be Colonel Sanders too!).
-The current 2020 vintage is roughly half Dornfelder, third Zweigelt, and the rest are the whites.
+The 2020 and 2021 vintage are roughly half Dornfelder, third Zweigelt, and the rest are the whites.
 (I can be Fibonacci, too!)
-Classical maceration on skins, with gentle punch-downs in open-top vats, then rest in old 600L oak barrels for a bit less than a year.
+Classical maceration on skins, with gentle punch-downs in open-top vats, then rest on lees for a bit less than a year.
 No carbonic, no tinkering in the cellar, just time, old-school "normal" methods and simplicity.
 Feels incredibly peaceful and rewarding to my current "simple farmer self".

 It has low tannins, high colour, low alcohol and high drinkability; I drank a bottle in an hour all by myself so you can take my word for it.
 Serve hell-chilled with an open mind.